Alumni of Color Volunteers

 Angela Meng '12

 Angela graduated with high honors in economics and sociology/anthropology.
 At Swarthmore, she was a Philip Evans Scholar and president of Swarthmore Asian Organization.
-After college, she moved to New York to work for Cornerstone Research, an economic consulting firm.
-After two years, Angela moved to Philadelphia to work in customer analytics at Anthropologie for another two years.
-She returned to school for her MBA at Wharton School of Business.
+After college, she worked for Cornerstone Research, an economic consulting firm in New York, and in customer analytics at Anthropologie in Philadelphia.
+She then returned to school for her MBA at Wharton School of Business.
 Since graduating from Wharton in 2018, she has been an associate marketing manager at General Mills on the cereal innovation team.
-She currently lives in Minneapolis and is married to James Mao '12.
+She lives in Minneapolis and is married to James Mao '12.
 Angela enjoys reading, consuming pop culture, and watching sitcoms.
 She is also passionate about increasing the visibility of alumni of color in the Swarthmore community through initiatives and partnerships with the alumni office, student body, and college administration.

 Anna Mello '08

-Anna is Brazilian American, growing up between Washington Heights and her family's farm in Brazil.
-She loved science from an early age and went on to earn her bachelor's degree in biology with a minor in education from Swarthmore College.
-While at Swarthmore, Anna was an active member of Multi.
-After Swarthmore, Anna worked for two years at the Cloud Forest School in Monteverde, Costa Rica as a middle and high school science teacher.
-She went on to earn her master's degree in ecology from the Federal University of Santa Catarina and a post-graduate specialization in special education in Florianópolis, Brazil.
-After earning her degrees, she taught for five years at the International School of Florianópolis as a middle school science teacher.
-Anna is currently a Class 5 Science teacher at The Chapin School, an all girls school in New York City.
-She is an advisor to students and works on sustainability efforts.
-When she isn't teaching, Anna enjoys learning new languages, reading, traveling abroad, cooking, painting, and cuddling with her dog.
+Anna is Brazilian-American and grew up between Washington Heights and her family's farm in Brazil.
+At Swarthmore, she majored in biology, minored in education, and was an active member of Multi.
+After graduating, Anna was a middle and high school science teacher in Costa Rica.
+She earned her master's in ecology from the Federal University of Santa Catarina and a postgraduate specialization in special education in Florianópolis, Brazil.
+She then taught middle school for five years at the International School of Florianópolis.
+Anna is currently a Class 5 Science teacher at the all-girls Chapin School in New York City.
+She advises students and works on sustainability efforts.
+Anna enjoys learning new languages, reading, traveling abroad, cooking, painting, and cuddling with her dog.

-My name is Kevin and my pronouns are he/him/his.
-I was a double major in Economics and Computer science at Swarthmore and have been working out in San Francisco for the past 4 years at couple tech startups and Salesforce.
-I spend my time camping/hiking, playing basketball, board games, and dancing as much as I can!
+Kevin’s pronouns are he/him/his.
+He was a double major in economics and computer science at Swarthmore.
+He has been working in San Francisco for the past four years at several tech startups as well as at Salesforce.
+He spends his free time camping, hiking, playing basketball and board games, and dancing as much as he can.

 Kimberly Mealy '93

-Kimberly Mealy earned her degree in history with a concentration in Black Studies.
-While at Swarthmore, Kimberly was a Mellon Mays Fellow, member of SASS and the college chorus, and a college tour guide.
-She has fond memories of participating in the inaugural events of the ICC.
-After graduation, Kimberly earned a MA in political science from Stony Brook University and PhD in political science and political cognition from Indiana University in 2004.
-While a graduate student at Indiana University, she taught political science courses and directed mentoring and professional development programs for the Office of the Dean for Women’s Affairs.
-After graduate school, Kimberly taught in the political science department at Wellesley College, as a teaching fellow and a visiting assistant professor.
-In 2007, she joined the staff of the American Political Science Association (APSA), where she currently serves as the senior director of diversity and inclusion.
-Kimberly leads the development of diversity, equity and inclusion programming for faculty, students and practitioners of political science.
-She also develops resources for recruitment and retention, mentoring, professional ethics and climate.
-In 2018 Kimberly created an discipline-wide RESPECT Campaign which promotes respectful, equitable, safe, professional and ethical treatment towards all.
-Kimberly has worked as the lead staff on two APSA presidential task forces, Political Science in the 21st Century (2010) and Negotiating Agreement in Politics (2013).
-She resides in Washington, D.C. and in her free time enjoys attending concerts at the Kennedy Center, taking photos of the monuments, and visiting the Smithsonian Museums.
+Kimberly earned her degree in history with a concentration in Black Studies at Swarthmore where she was a Mellon Mays Fellow, member of SASS and the college chorus, and a tour guide.
+She earned an M.A. in political science from Stony Brook University and a Ph.D. in political science and political cognition from Indiana University, where she taught political science and directed mentoring and professional development programs.
+She also taught at Wellesley College before joining the staff of the American Political Science Association (APSA), where she now serves as senior director of diversity and inclusion and has worked as the lead staff on two APSA presidential task forces.
+She resides in Washington, D.C. and enjoys attending concerts at the Kennedy Center, taking photos of the monuments, and visiting the Smithsonian museums.